ParthawGoswami/Network-Design/Phase 1/Phase 1(a)/Phase 1(a) Readme_File.md

 •	Visual Studio 2019
 # Instructions

-1. Download the “Phase1.zip” file and export the file to Visual Studio.
+1. Download the “Phase 1.zip” file and export the file to Visual Studio.
 a.
 Extract the contents of the zip folder.
 Place the newly extracted folder in a destination in which is easy to access, such as “Desktop” or leave it in “Downloads”.
 b.
-This file contains the “Phase1(a)” Folder which contains a “Phase 1(a) Readme_File”, “udpclient.py”, and “udpserver.py”.
+This file contains the “Phase 1(a)” Folder which contains a “Phase 1(a) Readme_File”, “udpclient.py”, and “udpserver.py”.
 c.
 The files that will be used to run the client and server will be “udpclient.py” and “udpserver.py”.
 d.
 Ensure Visual Studio is downloaded on your Windows OS.